 Our Hospital Renovations are Complete!

 We've recently renovated our hospital to better serve you and your pets!
 Upgrades include all new floors, lighting, paint, signage, and a refresh of our exam rooms.
-We are also building a larger lobby and separate waiting areas for dogs and cats, to help increase their comfort while visiting!
+We are also building a larger lobby and separate waiting areas for dogs and cats, to help increase their comfort while visiting.

 We are thrilled about this project and look forward to being able to provide a more comfortable experience for you and your pets!
 Please feel free to call us at (609) 298-4600 if you have questions at any time.

 Treating Urinary Obstructions in Cats